 Windows Updates are essential for every system using the Windows OS.
 If not updated on time, the system might face serious security issues, performance issues, etc. Ideally, most computers have the Updates set to the Automatic Mode.
 However, at times, the system might not be able to pick up and install the updates.

-At such times, running the Windows Update Troubleshooter or Windows Store Apps Troubleshooter is recommended as they are known to solve most problems.
-This built-in tools will fix several issues including the Service Registration is Missing or Corrupt error.
+At such times, running the Windows Update Troubleshooter, Background Intelligent Transfer Service Troubleshooter, or Windows Store Apps Troubleshooter is recommended as they are known to solve most problems.
+This built-in tool will fix several issues including the Service Registration is Missing or Corrupt error.
 This error halts Windows OS or its Universal Apps from updating further.

 But at times, the Troubleshooters may fail to fix this error.
 In such cases, you may need to fix it manually.
 Fixing this error might need quite some technical knowledge because the fix needs registry level troubleshooting.